Growing list of eye problems in Lyme disease

 Ocular complications are infrequent but can be serious.
 “Complications such as macular edema, chorioretinitis and optic neuropathy may be vision-threatening and require treatment with corticosteroids as long as the recommended antimicrobial regimen has been instituted,” stated Sathiamoorthi.

-The true incidence of ocular findings, however, remains unknown.
+The true incidence of eye problems in lyme disease, however, remains unknown.
 According to Sathiamoorthi, one case of seronegative uveitis was discredited.
 “At least one of the earlier case reports of Lyme uveitis found spirochetes in vitreous material, yet serological testing was negative for Lyme antibodies.”

 The authors conclude the “degree and frequency of ocular signs and symptoms varies widely between the different [tick-borne] diseases.”
 Furthermore, opthamologists should be “alert to the possibility of an infectious cause depending on the patient’s risk factors.”